wesleyLaurence/Data-Visualization/README.md

 # Data-Visualization
 This repository contains a variety of data visualizations built using Power BI, Tableau and Python (Matplotlib, Seaborn and NetworkX).
+Below, you can see the visuals produced and you can access the code in the scripts folder.
 <br><br>
 ![alt text](https://github.com/wesleyLaurence/Data-Visualization/blob/main/images/facebook_social_network.png)
 <br><br>